cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ### EDA

-**Note that** the EDA codes are heavily adapted from th kernel [EDA and Modeling Kernel](https://www.kaggle.com/tarunpaparaju/jigsaw-multilingual-toxicity-eda-models).
+**Note that** the analysis for wordcloud is adapted from this kernel [EDA and Modeling Kernel](https://www.kaggle.com/tarunpaparaju/jigsaw-multilingual-toxicity-eda-models).

 #### Comment Wordcloud
 First we take an overview of the comments in the training set.